hashicorp/pandora/docs/generating-a-go-sdk.md

 See [an example here](https://github.com/terraform-providers/terraform-provider-azurerm/tree/2190a425ebda271530a7a40fcb6d0d13110f1f1e/azurerm/internal/services/eventhub/sdk).

 Notably when using a Pandora SDK we don't need to generate the Resource ID Parsers within the AzureRM Provider, since these are instead located within the SDK.
-At this time we don't generate Terraform Validation functions within the Pandora SDK, but this is something we need to look into (either to generate these, or to write a generic validation function taking an ID Parsing function).
+At this time we don't generate Terraform Validation functions within the Pandora SDK, [which is tracked in this issue](https://github.com/hashicorp/pandora/issues/103) (either to generate these, or to write a generic validation function taking an ID Parsing function).

 ### Notes